caseywatts/musical-improv-games/src/content/exercises/da-do-ron-ron.md

       * Everyone:“Yeah\!”
     * Player E:“Just like he should”
       * Everyone:“Da doo ron ron ron, da doo ron ron.”
+* Notes:
+  * Remember that you don’t have to say many words, keep it simple.
+  * If your line is the one that sets up a rhyme, make it easier on your scene partners by ending your line with a simple, rhymable word.
 * Video reference: [https://www.youtube.com/watch?v=L0dikX80Ed8](https://www.youtube.com/watch?v=L0dikX80Ed8)
   * This is the song that inspired this game